sarahdmatthews/IDS6938-SimulationTechniques/Homework2/Readme.md

 * **(a) Null State Game transition matrix - 10pts:** The *null state game* is defined by a game with no snakes and no ladders.
 This simplifies the game to just the moves of the two dice rolls.
 Create the transition matrix for the null state game.
 The Transition Matrix would be decided by the roll of a fair, six-sided die, so it would start to look like:
 <BR>![](images/null.png?raw=true)<BR>
 From state 0 it is equally probable of landing on squares 1-6.
 From state 1 t is equally probable of landing on squares 2-7, and so on.
 Create this transition matrix.
 The end is trickier, we will consider any roll past 100 a win case.
 (Opposed to rolling exactly onto square 100.)
 Confirm you have a well formed stochastic matrix (Write checks for confirming each row of T sums to one and all elements are non-negative).
 The Transition Matrix methods can be found in the TransitionMatrix.h file.

+**Response A  See Code for Null State, Eigen function error.
+Need assistance with Eigen function

 * **(b) Simulate and analyze the results of Null State Game - 10pts:** What is the modal number of moves required by a single player to finish the game?
 We will be simulating the game two different ways. **(1) Markov Chain**: The game can be analyzed with a row vector, *v* with 101 components, representing the probabilities that the player is on each of the positions.
 V(0) is (1,0,0,...,0) since we know we start at square 0. v evolves by: <BR>![](images/prob.png?raw=true)<BR>
 For this part (1) use the *Markov project* in the Snake and Ladders starter code.<BR>